 If you or we decide that we should stop acting for you, you are liable to pay our charges up until that point.
 These are calculated on the basis set out in our letter confirming your instructions.

-- what personal data we collect about you and how that data is collected
+- What personal data we collect about you and how is your data collected?

-- how, why and on what grounds we use your personal data
+- How, why and what grounds we use your data?

 Prevention of money laundering and terrorist financing